Our PhD students conduct research in a wide variety of subject areas--to find out more about their work click on the

 - Jonah Haddad

 Research: My name is Jonah Haddad and I live in Lyon, France with my wife and our four children.
 A few years ago, while pursuing a B.A. in Religious Studies in Minnesota, I developed an interest in the relationship between theology and philosophy.
 This led me to Colorado where I earned an M.A. in Philosophy of Religion from Denver Seminary (2008).
 After this, I studied at the Evangelische Theologische Faculteit in Leuven, Belgium where my Th.M. research in Theology focused on problems related to postmodern philosophical hermeneutics.
 Philosophy of religion and epistemology are my main areas of interest.
 My PhD research at Aberdeen is focused in the area of epistemology.
-I am investigating how pragmatic arguments, especially those pertaining to prudential offers, may be used as a possible response to some forms of skepticism.
+I am investigating how pragmatic arguments, especially those pertaining to prudential offers, may be used as a possible response to some forms of scepticism.
 My research is being supervised by Dr. Federico Luzzi and Dr. Luca Moretti.
 I like to study, but I also like to explore the mountains of Colorado.
 Some hobbies include writing poetry and playing heavy metal guitar.

 - Jesse Hamilton